IndieHindi/hindu-panchang/README.md

 - Tests must pass before merging
 - Branches must be up to date with `main` before merging

+## Performance Optimizations

+The application has been optimized for performance:

+- **Memoization**: Used React.memo and useMemo to prevent unnecessary re-renders
+- **Seeded Random Generation**: Ensures consistent visuals without excessive recalculations
+- **Canvas Performance**: Optimized drawing operations in the pixel art visualizer
+- **Efficient State Management**: Minimal state updates to prevent re-renders
+- **Error Handling**: Comprehensive error handling in services and components
+- **Lazy Loading**: Components are loaded only when needed

+## Future Development

+- [ ] Implement actual astronomical calculations for accurate rashi determination
+- [ ] Add Nakshatra calculations and visualization
+- [ ] Integrate with ephemeris data for precise planetary positions
+- [ ] Add support for Dasha (planetary period) calculations
+- [ ] Implement birth time rectification
+- [ ] Add compatibility charts for relationship analysis
+- [ ] Create a mobile app version with React Native

 ## Contributing

 1. Fork the repository